I recently read the book Go for No! Yes Is the Destination, No Is How You Get There by Richard Fenton and Andrea Waltz.

 Overall, I give this book a 10 of 10 and consider it a must read for anyone in the sales profession.
+It’s one of my top three favorite sales training books of all time.
 It would also benefit anyone who owns their own business.
 It’s absolutely epic!
-It’s told in parable format so it’s really easy to follow and fun to read.
+It’s written in parable format, so it’s really easy to follow and fun to read.
 Throw in the great training and content and you have a winning one-two combination!

 What I want to do in the paragraphs below is share some of my favorite quotes from the book.
 Each quote is in bold and italics.
 After each quote I will add in my own two cents.
 Enjoy.

 # 1: The salesperson never decides when the sale is over; the customer does.